Sapir52/Recipe_App/README.md

 Recipe4U allows users to learn recipes from different cultures and add their own recipes.

-Recipe4U contains two types of users: registered and unregisteredת each user has their own permissions.
+Recipe4U contains two types of users: registered and unregistered, each user has their own permissions.

 The app allows:
 - Registration, login, update and deletion of users.